 The main risk with unmanaged print is that it’s all too easy for users to print very sensitive documents and leave them in the printer’s tray and forget all about them.
 With MPS, management tools facilitate tracking all print jobs to enhance security.
 This helps users and manager to be confident about what they’re printing, how they’re printing it, and why.

-7- Cut down on waste
+Cut down on waste

-9- Develop a print strategy
+Develop and hone an effective print strategy

-Simply put, live data allows you to take control and develop a strategy to match your workflow – you can then respond to changing needs such as adopting mobile devices, cloud computing, new workflows.
-Your MPS provider should adapt to support your plans.
+Simply put, live data allows you to take control and develop a strategy to match your workflow – you can then respond to changing needs such as mobile users, cloud users, digital transformation workflows.
+Your MPS provider will help you to adapt print and document management to support your plans.

-10- Free-up your support team
+Free-up your IT support team

 The IT department in most organisations is already under pressure.
 Increasing dependence on systems and hardware leaves many teams pushed to support additional functionality with a business.
 More often than not, smaller businesses either have a very small IT support team, or outsource to a 3rd party.